chjj/blessed/README.md

 - __enableInput()__ - enable key and mouse events. calls bot enableMouse and enableKeys.
 - __enableDrag()__ - enable dragging of the element.
 - __disableDrag()__ - disable dragging of the element.
+- __screenshot([xi, xl, yi, yl])__ - take an SGR screenshot of the element
+  within the region. returns a string containing only characters and SGR codes. can be displayed by simply echoing it in a terminal.

 ###### Content Methods